 Human Resource Management is also available as a minor for non-business students.
 Requirements can be found in the Course Catalog, or in the College of Business and Economics listing of minors and certificates.

-National employment growth for human resource specialists is expected to be 7 percent1 from 2016 to 2026, and projected growth in Wisconsin is 9 percent2 for the same period.
+National employment growth for human resource specialists is expected to be 5 percent1 from 2018 to 2028, and projected growth in Wisconsin is 9 percent2 from 2016 to 2026.
 Most employers require a bachelor's degree in human resources or related business field for entry-level positions.

-Associate Sourcing Specialist, Benefits Specialist, Human Resource Generalist, Human Resource Specialist, Recruiter
+Benefits Specialist, Human Resource Generalist, Human Resource Specialist, Labor Relations Manager, Recruiter

 1 Bureau of Labor and Statistics - Occupational Handbook: Human Resources Specialists

 2 CareerOneStop (U.S. Dept. of Labor) - Occupational Profiles: Human Resources Specialists

 3 Based on survey responses for the 2018-19 UW-Whitewater graduating class

 4 Based on survey responses for 2017 - 2019 UW-Whitewater graduates